Near-Earth object: Asteroid deflection tests

+Space mining

+From the 2000s, there were plans for the commercial exploitation of near-Earth asteroids, either through the use of robots or even by sending private commercial astronauts to act as space miners, but few of these plans were pursued.

 In April 2012, the company Planetary Resources announced its plans to mine asteroids commercially.
 In a first phase, the company reviewed data and selected potential targets among NEAs.
 In a second phase, space probes would be sent to the selected NEAs; mining spacecraft would be sent in a third phase.
-Planetary Resources launched two testbed satellites in April 2015 and January 2018, and the first prospecting satellite for the second phase was planned for a 2020 launch prior to the company closing and its assets purchased by ConsnSys Space in 2018.
+Planetary Resources launched two testbed satellites in April 2015 and January 2018, and the first prospecting satellite for the second phase was planned for a 2020 launch prior to the company closing and its assets purchased by ConsenSys Space in 2018.